-Simple contour formula

-Further information: "Simple contour formula", Page 110

-Complex contour formula

-Further information: "Complex contour formula", Page 113
+- Simple contour formula Further information: "Simple contour formula", Page 101 - Complex contour formula Further information: "Complex contour formula", Page 105 - Superimposing contours Further information: "Superimposing contours", Page 96

-Superimposing contours

-Further information: "Superimposing contours", Page 106

-- This cycle can only be executed in the FUNCTION MODE MILL and FUNCTION MODE TURN machining modes. - Cycle 14 is DEF-active which means that it takes effect as soon as it is defined in the NC program. - You can list up to 12 subprograms (subcontours) in Cycle 14.
+- This cycle can be executed only in the FUNCTION MODE MILL and FUNCTION MODE TURN machining modes. - Cycle 14 is DEF-active which means that it takes effect as soon as it is defined in the NC program. - You can list up to 12 subprograms (subcontours) in Cycle 14.